Therapeutic somatic work for freeing blocked energy stored in the body.

 - Effective discharging and charging exercises

-- A memorable experience of light, love and renewed energy.
+Join us for a memorable experience of light, love and renewed positive.

 This training takes place at the Yoga Barn, a community based wellness center in the tranquil Kennett Square – Unionville area of Pennsylvania.
 Address: 313 Upland Rd., Kennett Square, PA 19348.